RudraKumarSharma/Project-Delta/README.md

 -   `LEETCODE_SESSION`: Your main session token.

-Copy the values for both of these from the "Value" column in the cookie list.
+Copy the value of this from the "Value" column in the cookie list.

 #### GeeksforGeeks (GFG)